May 8, 1930-October 6, 2006

 Not one to mince words, Shigo has earned the respect of the foresters and arborists around the world.
 “Too many people are working in the field without an understanding of trees and grass,” he observed.

 “People should know that trees are generating organisms, instead of re-generating organisms like human beings,” Shigo explains.
-“Trees generate their own food from shigo_300x200carbon dioxide, sunlight and water, while human beings must intake food from elsewhere.
+“Trees generate their own food from carbon dioxide, sunlight and water, while human beings must intake food from elsewhere.
 Therefore, tree food is a misnomer.
 While such supplements, like fertilizer, provide important elements, they do not provide an energy source,” he says.

 Another example: While humans put new cells in old places countless times during a lifetime, trees continue to put new cells in new places, Shigo explains.
 Similarly, a tree doesn’t heal, because it doesn’t replace injured cells with new ones.